-People Don’t Resist Change; They Resist the Change Management Process that change.
+People Don’t Resist Change; They Resist the Change Management Process

 Change management is all about expectation setting and perspective.